-Where & How to Get the Right Reviews for Your Business
+Where & How To Get The Right Reviews For Your Business

 It should go without saying that an excellent product and superb customer service are a must here.

-A strong emphasis on customer service should be reiterated, since bad customer service is more likely to lead to a review than positive customer service is.
+An emphasis on customer service should be part of your company culture.
+Customers are more likely to leave a review after a bad experience than a good one.

-In addition to thoroughly vetting your customer service and developing the best product you can, there are additional steps you can take to get the most out of Google My Business.
+In addition to thoroughly vetting your customer service and developing the best product you can, there are additional steps you can take to get the most out of your Google Business Profile.

-Let’s start with the obvious: you should set up a Google My Business profile, rather than let it sit unclaimed:
+Let’s start with the obvious: You should set up a Google Business Profile, rather than let it sit unclaimed:

 - Go to https://www.google.com/business/.